Research Summary. Some key points about hiring a crew members in the United States include:

 • Step 3: Make a budget

-• Step 4: Writing a crew member job description
+• Step 4: Write a crew member job description

 • Step 7: Send a job offer and onboard your new crew member

-The first step in the crew member hiring process is determining what type of worker you actually need.
-For example, certain roles might require a full-time employee, whereas others can be done by part-time workers or contractors.
+The crew member hiring process starts by determining what type of worker you actually need.
+Certain roles might require a full-time employee, whereas part-time workers or contractors can do others.

 Determine Employee vs Contractor Status